 However, some insects are difficult to tell apart, like yellowjackets and hornets, which are both types of wasps.
 Some insects would be completely unfamiliar.
 For those insects that are similar to one another or completely different from anything you’ve ever seen, how do you successfully identify what you are observing?

-The first step in insect identification is by looking at the body.
-A typical insect has a body which is divided into three parts: the head, the thorax, and the abdomen.
-The head consists of the compound eyes, the mouthparts, and the antennas.
-The thorax consists of just the wings if the insect has wings and the legs.
-The abdomen does not have any distinguishing feature but makes up the hind part of the body.
+The first step in insect identification is to look at the body, which is divided into three parts: head, thorax, and abdomen.
+If your unidentified critter doesn’t have such a body, it is not an insect.
+The head holds the eyes, the mouthparts, and the antennae.
+The thorax consists of legs and wings (if present; not all insects have wings).

 The abdomen often does not have any easily visible distinguishing features, simply making up the hind part of the body.
 However, they are the site of spiracles, pores through which insects breathe.
 Furthermore, some insect abdomens have sensory appendages and many female insects have an ovipositor, or egg-laying structure, on their hindmost segment.

 Is it an insect or not?
 Every crawling and creeping tiny creature is not necessarily an insect.
 Insects are arthropods.
 Arthropoda is a phylum containing insects, spiders, ticks, centipedes, and millipedes, among other segmented animals with exoskeletons.

 Most, if not all, insects have six legs, two compound eyes and multiple simple eyes, and antennae.
 Spiders and ticks are not insects.
 They are arachnids.
 They have eight legs, no antennae, and only two body segments (the cephalothorax and the abdomen).

 Knowing the time of the day in which a particular insect is active can also help with identification.
 Many insects are most active during the heat of the day, around midday.
 Insects with midday peaks in activity include bees, wasps, and butterflies.